remorses/dark-github-theme/README.md

-# Datk GitHub Theme for Visual Studio Code
+# Dark GitHub Theme for Visual Studio Code
 Many years struggling for the perfect combinations of colors and the supreme syntax theme was just the github one with dark reader extension active.

 <img src="https://raw.githubusercontent.com/remorses/dark-github-theme/master/theme_.png" alt="Screenshot" width="980">